mobizt/Firebase-ESP-Client/README.md

 }
 ```

+## Firebase Storage

+The Firebase Storage bucket file upload, download, read its meta data and listing are supported.

+See the [Firebase Storage examples](/examples/Storage/Firebase_Storage) for the usages.

+## Google Cloud Storage

+The Firebase or Google Cloud Storage bucket file upload, download, read its meta data and listing are supported.

+This Google Cloud Storage supported allows large files upload which upload the large file via the Firebase Storage functions is not allowable.

+See the [Google Cloud Storage examples](/examples/Storage/Google_Cloud_Storage) for the usages.

+## Google Cloud Functions

+The Google Cloud Functions create/deployment, update, call, delete and list are supported.

+The library also support the source code deployment which you can edit the functions and deploy it using the embedded device.

+See [Cloud Functions examples](/examples/Cloud_Functions) for complete usages.

+### IAM Permission and API Enable

-Some firestore functions requires the OAuth2.0 authentication and not allow the unauthentication and Email/password or custom token authenication access.
+Some Firestore functions and all Cloud Functions functions requires the OAuth2.0 authentication and not allow the unauthentication and Email/password or custom token authenication access.

 You may still get the error permission denined error even using OAuth2.0 authen with Service Account credentials, because the client in the Service Account does not has the owner permission.